openworm/org.geppetto.docs/source/osxlinuxsetup.md

 This will build all of the Geppetto modules at once.
 As you do development, you probably don't want to re-build all modules if you only worked on a few.
 In this case, you can build the modules individually and then re-deploy.
+To build an individual module, just run the install command from its directory.
 To prevent problems caused by old build files, you may want to clean before reinstalling by:

     mvn clean install